What is ANSI?

-The American National Standards Institute (ANSI) is a non-profit organization that coordinates the development of voluntary standards in the United States.
+ANSI stands for American National Standards Institute and is a non-profit organisation that coordinates the development of voluntary standards in the USA.
 ANSI, which was founded in 1918, is the only US American organisation to be a member of the International Organisation for Standardisation (ISO).
 Corresponding counterparts are the German Institute for Norming (DIN), the Austrian Standards Institute and the Swiss Standards Association.
 The organisation is based in Washington, D.C.

 ANSI standards and covered areas